martindanka/CMAversePlus/README.md

 <img src="man/figures/logo2.png" align="right" height="300" alt="CMAversePlus logo"/>

-**CMAversePlus** is a small “add-on package” based on the excellent [CMAverse](https://github.com/BS1125/CMAverse).
+**CMAversePlus** is a small unofficial add-on to the excellent [CMAverse](https://github.com/BS1125/CMAverse) package.
 I created this fork (see below) for teaching, personal use, and a few specific projects.
 I have tried to keep this page accessible to those who are new to R and/or GitHub.

 - **CMAverse** is a widely used R package for causal mediation analysis.
 - **CMAversePlus** keeps the same workflow and commands, but adds a few